A bad check is a check written by someone who doesn’t have the funds to pay their debt.

 - A photo I.D. (driver’s license or state identification card) was recorded at the time of the transaction.

-Checks that will NOT be accepted by the D.A.’s Bad Check Program:
+Checks that will not be accepted by the program:

 - It is post-dated.